 - Additional accessories are included.

 - Accuracy and range with standard darts are good.

 Things We Didn’t Like About Tri-Strike:

 - A bit tricky mag release mechanism.

-- Jam door can have trouble due to missile launcher.
+- Jam doors can have trouble due to missile launchers.

 Overall Thoughts on Tri-Strike: